OSC-JYU/MD-consumers/README.md

 Consumers are small applications that consumes messages from the main work-queue of MessyDesk.
 This is the layer that knows the details of how to call certain service that will eventually do all the work.

 In other words, consumers translates request from MessyDesk to API in question.
-There
+There are currently four consumers for different APIs:

+    - api-elg.mjs - European Language Grid api
+    - api-imagarinary.mjs
+    - api-replicate.mjs
+    - api-azure-ai.mjs

-When consumer app is started, one must tell it the name of the service.
+One must start right consumer for each service with the name of the service.

 	NAME=thumbnailer node api-imaginary.mjs

 The service "thumbnailer" is defined in /services/thumbnailer in MessyDesk's root directory.
+This will start the service IF IT HAS nomad.hcl

 Imaginary